-How to Address Network Connection Errors and Fix SSL Configuration Issues
+Troubleshooting Network Connection Errors and SSL Configuration Issues

-If you are using a Hosted Server and the SSL certificate is not configured, please complete the SSL setup by following the instructions in this note.
+If you are using an On-Premise Server and the SSL certificate has not been configured, please refer to this note to complete the SSL setup.

 If the SSL Connection Issue Occurs Only on a Specific Machine

-In this case, the problem can be resolved by reinstalling the correct certificate using the following steps:
+In this case, you can resolve the issue by reinstalling the correct certificate using the following steps:

-3. Copy the exported file to the machine with the connection issue, and import the certificate using the certificate management application.
-Refer to this guide for the certificate import method.
+3. Copy the exported file to the machine with the connection issue and import the certificate using the user certificate management application.
+Refer to the same link for instructions on importing certificates.

-If SSL Connection Issues Occur on All Machines
+If the SSL Connection Issue Occurs on All Machines

-When Using a Common Root CA (e.g., GlobalSign, Verisign)
+When Using a Widely Used Root Certificate Authority (e.g., GlobalSign, Verisign, etc.)

-If logging in to the On-Premise server from Exploratory Desktop has never been successful, there may be an error in the SSL certificate creation.
-Please recreate the SSL certificate and set it up on the server again.
+If login to the On-Premise Server from Exploratory Desktop has never been successful, there may be an error in the creation of the SSL certificate.
+Please recreate the SSL certificate and try the setup on the server again.

 If You Are Using a Hosted Server